 - Xenografts – In this type of bone graft, we use tissue from an animal, human-made materials, or synthetic grafting material in order to grow new bone.

 It is important to note that the material used in both allografts and xenografts will be processed so that they are completely safe.

 Though it is a relatively new procedure in the field of dentistry, medical practitioners in other fields have been using bone grafting for many years.
 Sometimes referred to as bone regeneration, this practice has become a common part of wound healing and ordinary care.
 It has rapidly gained popularity in the dental field and is considered today to be one of the most routine procedures in modern dentistry.

-For more information about the benefits of bone grafting in Redondo Beach, California, and to schedule your consultation with Dr. Barry Johnsin, Dr. Trent Westernoff, or Dr. Martin Mardirosian, please call Redondo Oral Surgery today at 310-375-0514.
+For more information about the benefits of bone grafting in Redondo Beach, California, and to schedule your consultation with Dr. Trent Westernoff or Dr. Martin Mardirosian, please call Oral Surgery Partners today at 310-375-0514.